Sparse MoEs meet Efficient Ensembles: Additional Experimental Results

 \subsection{Extended Results for ImageNet}

-In this section we extend the results for ImageNet and the corrupted variants presented in \Cref{fig:nll_and_fewshot_zooms,fig:ood_and_ece,,fig:dist_shift}.
-In addition to NLL (and ECE for standard ImageNet), \cref{fig:imagenet_extended} provides classification error and ECE for all ImageNet variants.
+In this section we extend the results for ImageNet and the corrupted variants presented in \Cref{fig:nll_and_fewshot_zooms,fig:ece_dist_shift,fig:dist_shift}.
+In addition to NLL, classification error, ECE (for standard ImageNet), and Brier score, \cref{fig:imagenet_extended} provides classification error and ECE for all ImageNet variants.